US President Trump backs Boris Johnson as next British prime minister | DW | 01.06.2019

 Trump also had harsh words to say about the wife of British Prince Harry, former US actress Meghan Markle, who had criticized the ex-reality show host during his 2016 presidential campaign.

 "What can I say?
-I didn't know that she was nasty," he said of the now Duchess of Sussex.
+I didn't know that she was nasty," he said of the now Duchess of Sussex, adding, however, that she would do "excellently" in her royal role.

+Markle made comments on TV in 2016 in which she called Trump misogynistic and divisive, and even said she would move to Canada if he became president.

 During his three-day visit to Britain starting Monday, the president will be meeting with other members of the royal family, including Queen Elizabeth II and Harry's father, Prince Charles, but no meeting with the duchess is planned.